Converts UNIX timestamps to human-readable dates and vice versa.

 * Added a little padding to the extension's pop-up container as the ui controls were too close to the edges of the pop-up on OS X.

-* Added another option to the Timezone select, "Local time (computer's timezone)", which will use whatever the computer's timezone is set to when performing conversions.
+* Added another option to the Timezone select, "Local time (computer's timezone)", which will use whatever the computer's timezone is set to when performing conv.
 This option is selected by default when installing the extension.

 (Note: I added this due to the fact that manually setting your GMT offset has the pesky side effect of forcing you to change the offset whenever the selected timezone enters or leaves daylight savings time, or else the extension's output would be incorrect.)